McLean Hospital is dedicated to improving the lives of people and families affected by psychiatric illness. McLean pursues this mission by:

 - Submitting all requested documentation of income, assets and residency that is needed to verify their qualifications for any financial assistance in a timely manner.

-- Keeping McLean Hospital appraised of current demographic and insurance information.
+- Keeping McLean Hospital apprised of current demographic and insurance information.

 - Paying all balances in accordance with the agreed to time frames.